Stochastic conformal flows in even dimensions: Construction of the symmetrizing measures

-By Proposition \ref{gmc-inversion}, we can equivalently consider $\nunqf$ as a measure on $H_\mathrm{ref}^{0-}$ with respect to $\psi$, or on $\CM$ with respect to $\omega$.
+By Lemma \ref{CGMC-inversion}, we can equivalently consider $\nunqf$ as a measure on $H_\mathrm{ref}^{0-}$ with respect to $\psi$, or on $\CM$ with respect to $\omega$.
 We will abuse notation and write $\nunqf (d\psi)$ or $\nunqf (d\omega)$ in each case even though one is, strictly speaking, a pushforward of the other under an invertible measurable map.

-\subsection{Symmetrizing Measure for LQF}
+\subsection{Symmetrizing measure for LQF}

-Next we define the LQF measure \ref{qf-measure}, which has formal density This is in the family of Polyakov-Liouville measures defined in \cite{DHKS}.
-They show that, conditional on $f$ being constant and some additional constraints on the parameters, this measure is finite.
+Next we define the LQF measure \eqref{qf-measure}, which has formal density where we assume that $f \in C^\infty (M)$ is nonpositive and that conditions (A1) and (A2') hold.
+This is in the family of Polyakov-Liouville measures defined in \cite{DHKS}.
+They show that, provided $f$ is constant and some additional constraints on the parameters hold, this measure is finite.
 This is an interesting special case because it extends the connection between conformal flows and Liouville quantum gravity observed in \cite{DS22} to higher dimensions.
 We will discuss this connection further in Section \ref{lqg}.
-However, this measure is still $\sigma$-finite under much more general conditions.
+However, the measure is still $\sigma$-finite under much more general conditions.

-Proceeding as we did with the NQF measure, write the formal density as Interpreting the last exponential as the density for an ungrounded CGF, this becomes Here we still require the inequality \ref{sigma-bound} as in the previous subsection to ensure that the CGMC measure is well-defined.
+Proceeding as we did with the NQF measure, write the formal density as Interpreting the last exponential as the density for an ungrounded CGF, this becomes Here we still require the inequality \eqref{sigma-bound} as in the previous subsection to ensure that the CGMC measure is well-defined.
 Once again we have $\omega_\mathrm{ref} (\psi) = 0$ almost surely when $\psi \sim \mu_\mathrm{ref}$, so this simplifies to

 Denote this measure by $\nuqf$.
 Unlike for NQF, we do not expect the marginals to be finite when $c$ is fixed.
 However, we still have integrability properties analogous to Lemma \ref{nqf-int}.